joesb/helios360/content/handbook/what/communication-is-key.md

   - The Creative Director and/or Chief Design Officer
   - The Strategy Director, or other strategy lead role
   - those in technical leadership roles, if/where that is a significant part of the design offering

+And there's plenty of other examples besides, of course.

+#### Keep on communicating with the business

+Having made these connections, you'll need to consider how you maintain them.
+This will be different for each person and each role in the business.
+That said, it will be important for you to look out for opportunities to talk, to find times when people can be kept informed, and to be conscious of situations and contexts where people should be involved or consulted.

+Wherever there's a crossover, or it's likely you'll need to pull on the expertise or time of someone wearing a particular hat, make sure you put in time so that your communication with them is at its best.{.padding-inline-start-lg .emphasis}

+So, pay attention to things like regular demonstrations happening in other teams — get yourself invited along, and find a chance to ask some pertinent questions.

+It's probably a good idea to consult the Chief Technology and Chief Data Officers regularly, especially for client projects with a significant technical dimension — they'll have important things to say about design, architecture, security, maintainability, and so on.

+It's also a smart approach to talk plenty and often with the commercial and customer team leads — to understand what the pipeline looks like, what customer relationships are like outside the delivery phase, any alteration or shifts in strategy, and so on.

+You may also want to consider scheduling a regular check-in with some key people, such as the product director, creative director, technical leads, engineering managers, and so on — these are people with roles that probably have quite a bit of overlap with your concerns.